lamasne/hall_routine/README.md

 # hall_routine
 Data processing post hall measurements

+Requires:
+- Python 3.4 or higher versions
+- Matlab2015a (or higher versions if Python version is at least 3.7)
-Versions: Matlab2015a - Python3.4 - VSCode (Python version not supported in PyCharm)
+- VSCode (Python 3.4 not supported in PyCharm)
+- Matlab engine API ????

-Note: could be updated to Matlab2021 - Python3.7 - Pycharm
+Will be updated to Matlab2024 - Python3.7

 How to call matlab from Python:
 1) from administrador cmd line: